-'Cocaine king of Milan' makes midnight escape from prison in Uraguay
+'Cocaine king of Milan' makes midnight escape from prison in Uruguay

-An Italian mob boss, who was known as the "cocaine boss of Milan" escaped from a prison in Uraguay overnight, as he was waiting to be extradited back to Italy, Uraguay's interior ministry said on Monday.
+An Italian mob boss, who was known as the "cocaine boss of Milan" escaped from a prison in Uruguay overnight, as he was waiting to be extradited back to Italy, Uraguay's interior ministry said on Monday.

 Rocco Morabito, 52, had been imprisoned in the South American country since 2017 and was the leader of one of Italy’s most powerful organised crime groups, the Calabrian ’Ndranghet, which is one of Europe's biggest importers of South American cocaine.